desec-io/draft-shetho-dnsop-ds-automation/draft-ietf-dnsop-ds-automation.md

 2. DS update requests SHOULD be executed immediately after verification of their authenticity, regardless of whether they are received in-band or via an out-of-band channel.

-3. Only when the entire DS record set has been removed, SHOULD DS automation be suspended, in order to prevent accidental re-initialization of the DS record set when the registrant intended to disable DNSSEC.
+3. When processing a CDS/CDNSKEY "delete" signal to remove the entire DS record set ({{!RFC8078, Section 4}}), DS automation SHOULD NOT be suspended.
+For all other removal requests (such as when received via EPP or a web form), DS automation SHOULD be suspended, in order to prevent accidental re-initialization when the registrant intended to disable DNSSEC.

-4. In all other cases where a non-empty DS record set is provisioned through whichever channel, DS automation SHOULD NOT (or no longer) be suspended (including after an earlier removal).
+4. Whenever a non-empty DS record set is provisioned, through whichever channel, DS automation SHOULD NOT (or no longer) be suspended (including after an earlier removal).

-5. In the RRR model, if the registry performs DS automation, the registry SHOULD notify the registrar of all DS updates (see also Recommendation 4 under {{reporting}}).

-6. In the RRR model, registries SHOULD NOT perform automated DS maintenance if it is known that the registrar does not support DNSSEC.
+5. In the RRR model, registries SHOULD NOT perform automated DS maintenance if it is known that the registrar performs this function, or does not support DNSSEC at all.

 ## Analysis {#analysis_multiple}